-- so that we can obtain a credit report about a potential customer or an existing customer (who is an individual), but only at the times the Privacy Act permits us to do so
+- obtain a credit report about a potential customer or an existing customer (who is an individual), but only for the purposes permitted by the Privacy Act

-A copy of Veda's Credit Reporting Policy can be obtained by contacting:
+A copy of Veda Advantage's credit reporting policy can be obtained by contacting: